Liguria Bakery

 The Verdict

-"Get there before 9 AM or risk finding empty trays.
-The plain and the green onion are the essentials.
-Cash only, no coffee, no tables.
-Buy extra to freeze at home."
+"Get there early or risk finding empty trays.
+The plain and the green onion are the essentials. "

 What you need to know

 Liguria Bakery makes one thing: focaccia.
-They’ve been making it the same way since 1911, and they close every day when it sells out, which happens fast.
+They’ve been making it the same way since 1911 and they close every day when they sell out, which happens fast.

 What to Order

 Plain Focaccia: Needs nothing but a little olive oil and salt.
-Dense and chewy with a golden crust that cracks when you tear into it.
+Dense and chewy with a golden crust.

 Tomato Focaccia: A layer of sauce soaks into the bread overnight.
-The best-selling flavor for a reason.
+The best-seller.

 The Experience

-The bakery sits on the corner of Stockton and Filbert, a small storefront with a worn wooden counter and paper bags stacked behind it.
-No fancy displays.
-No pastry cases.
-No menu boards with seventeen options.
+The bakery sits on the corner of Stockton and Filbert across from Washington Square Park.
+Small storefront, worn wooden counter, paper bags stacked behind it.
+No fancy displays, no pastry cases.

 Practical Info